ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 * added essential and optional extensions sections in (#appendix_extensions)
 * Added generic IANA considerations
 * Added requirement for support of both thick and thin registry models (R1.7)
-* Added requirements relared to extensibility following the recommendation from the Tiger Team [@?TigerTeamRecc]
+* Added requirements related to extensibility following the recommendation from the Tiger Team [@?TigerTeamRecc]
+* Added requirements related to embedding of EPP extensions following the recommendation from the Tiger Team [@?TigerTeamRecc]

 ## Version -00 to -01